dannyhx/artisynth_core/README.md

 # Download and install the Java development kit (JDK).
 https://www.oracle.com/ca-en/java/technologies/javase-downloads.html

+# Download the Eclipse IDE.
-# Download and install the "Eclipse IDE for Java Developers".
+# When prompted by the installer, choose "Eclipse IDE for Java Developers".
-# When installed, do not open the application just yet.
+# When installed, close the installer; do not open the application just yet.
 https://www.eclipse.org/downloads/

 # Create an Eclipse IDE workspace directory: